kb2ma/docs/pages/learn/develop/integrations/cloud-block-reference.md

 ### Using {{ $cloud.secretStore.fullName }}
 The cloud block automatically recognizes secrets with certain names, just as it recognizes environment variables.
 For example, the cloud block looks for an environment variable named *AWS_SQS_QUEUE_NAME* to use the AWS SQS message queue.
 Equivalently, the cloud block looks for a secret named *aws-sqs-queue-name* in a secret store.
 Key names in the secret store must be formatted as lower case, connected with dashes "-".
 If you define an environment variable *and* a secret with equivalent names, then the environment variable takes precedence.

 The cloud block requires some configuration values to access the secret store's secrets.
 These values must be provided as balena environment variables, as shown below.
-Use of {{ $cloud.name }} {{ $cloud.secretStore.fullName }} is autoconfigured, like other cloud services.
-You only need to define the variables for the cloud block to use {{ $cloud.secretStore.fullName }}.
+Use of {{ $cloud.name }} {{ $cloud.secretStore.fullName }} is autoconfigured, so you only need to define the variables for the cloud block to use it.

 | Variable                | Notes                                                                             |
 |-------------------------|-----------------------------------------------------------------------------------|